kjolley/BIGSdb_documentation/data_query.rst

   * started - At least one locus has an allele designated.
 The scheme mat be complete or partial.
   * not started - The scheme has no loci with alleles designated.

-.. _seqbin_filter:

   * Sequence bin - Specify whether any sequence data has been associated with a record.
 Specific threshold values may be selected if these have been :ref:`set up for the database <isolate_xml>`.
   * Provenance fields - Dropdown list boxes of values for specific provenance fields may be present if set for the database.
 Users can choose to :ref:`add additional filters <modify_query_filters>`.
+  * Old record versions - Checkbox which, if selected, will include all record versions in a query.

 ***************************
 Querying by allelic profile